exercism/python/concepts/numbers/about.md

 ## Precision & Representation

-Integers in Python have [arbitrary precision](https://en.wikipedia.org/wiki/Arbitrary-precision_arithmetic) -- the amount of digits is limited only by the available memory of the host system.
+Integers in Python have [arbitrary precision][arbitrary-precision] -- the amount of digits is limited only by the available memory of the host system.

 Floating point numbers are usually implemented using a `double` in C (_15 decimal places of precision_), but will vary in representation based on the host system.
 Complex numbers have a `real` and an `imaginary` part, both of which are represented by floating point numbers.